Michaelangel007/easing/README.md

 In one sense you could say that **`easing` is a function that "warps time".**
 We can apply all sorts of "time warping" to produce many different interesting effects.

-But first before we investigate and optimize them we need to go over `In`, `Out`, and `In Out`
+But before we investigate and optimize them we first need to go over the concepts of:

+* `In`,
+* `Out`, and
+* `In Out`

 ## What's with this "In, Out, In-Out" business, anyways?

-We introduced a new easing function which has the form: `quadratic`
+We introduced a new easing function which has the form of a `Quadratic` equation:

 ```Javascript
     function InQuadratic(p) { return p*p; }, // p^2 = Math.pow(p,2)